jaygonzales/EmailPro/README.md

 ## Download and Installation

-There should be a "Download ZIP" button on the [GitHub page](https://github.com/DonovanChan/EmailPro).
-Press that and open the EmailPro.fmp12 file.
+Use the "Clone or download" button on the [GitHub page](https://github.com/beezwax/EmailPro), then "Download ZIP".
+In the resulting EmailPro folder,  open the EmailPro.fmp12 file.
 Its README script contains installation instructions.

 ## Contact

-Beezwax
+Beezwax Datatools, Inc.
 info@beezwax.net